The Works Council and money, a tricky combination. You have independent rights to spend money, but there’s also some social pressure.

 As an organisation in this job market, you can quickly choose from several applicants to fill a vacancy.
 These applicants can vary, from totally inexperienced to people who have earned their stripes in their profession.

-In a healthy organization, a well-considered choice will be made.
+In a healthy organisation, a well-considered choice will be made.
 We all see the connection between an inexperienced and (therefore) cheap new employee and someone with a lot of experience who logically only wants to leave their current position with a good salary.

 The choice is between paying little now and perhaps paying more later, or paying more now and benefiting directly from your investment.